-The standing sets of Star Trek were located on Stage 9 of Desilu Studios, which would later become Paramount.
-The permanent rooms were the bridge, the transporter room, engineering, the sickbay complex, Captain Kirk’s quarters and the briefing room.
+The standing sets of Star Trek were built on Stage 9 of Desilu Studios, which would later become Paramount.
+The permanent rooms were the bridge, briefing room, Captain Kirk’s quarters, engineering, transporter room and sickbay complex.
 All other sets, like the ship’s chapel, recreation room and gymnasium, were redresses of those rooms.

 The doctor’s office has direct access to a ship’s corridor.
 There is access from his office to an examination room, also to sickbay proper.
 Access to sickbay can also be made directly from the corridor.
 Within the sickbay, there are built-in bed positions with a complete diagnostic panel above each.
 This medical device scans the patient continually, takes readings, and registers same upon the diagnostic panel instrument face.
 Thus, blood pressure, pulse rate, heartbeat, respirations, and various other readings are continuously recorded and displayed for each patient without the necessity of physical contact between doctor and patient.
 Adjoining the doctor’s office is a medical lab.